Rosacea · Gentle Start

 • Finding that most acne treatments (benzoyl peroxide, salicylic acid, retinoids) flare your skin

-• Pregnant, nursing, or trying to conceive and looking for a prescription that's safe to continue
+• Pregnant, nursing, or trying to conceive and looking for a prescription you may be able to continue — confirmed during your assessment

 • Ready to start a daily prescription rosacea treatment, as confirmed during your assessment